janhq/jan/docs/docs/about/about.md

 ## Contact

-### General Enquiries

 Drop us a message in our [Discord](https://discord.gg/af6SaTdzpx) and we'll get back to you.

 - `#general`: for general discussion
 - `#jan-dev`: for Jan-related questions
 - `#nitro-dev`: for Nitro-related questions
 - '#bd-inquiries': for enterprise license queries

-### Careers

-Jan has a culture of ownership, independent thought, and lightning fast execution.
-If you'd like to join us, we have open positions on our [careers page](https://janai.bamboohr.com/careers).

-## Footnotes